 Furman is a tiny town located in the state of South Carolina.
 With a population of 223 people and just one neighborhood, Furman is the 266th largest community in South Carolina.

-When you are in Furman, you'll notice that it is more blue-collar than most other communities in America.
-45.45% of Furman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Furman is generally considered to be a blue-collar town.
+45.45% of the Furman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Furman is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Furman who work in maintenance occupations (17.09%), office and administrative support (13.45%), and food service (9.09%).

-Furman’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Furman’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Furman in 2022 was $24,131, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $96,524 for a family of four.
 However, Furman contains both very wealthy and poor people as well.